Get your flu shot before the flu gets you

 When the vaccine becomes available, we will offer the flu

-vaccine during our open immunization hours.
+vaccine by appointment during immunization hours.
 Watch this website for details.

 Flu Vaccine now available!